igor11191708/d3-network-service/README.md

 - [x] Error handling from forming URLRequest object to gettting data on a subscription
 - [x] Customizable for different environments development, production, testing
 - [x] Customizable for different requests schemes from classic **CRUD Rest** to what suits to your own requirements
-- [x] Easy, simple to customize and use
+- [x] Based on interfaces not implementations

 ## 1. Environment